 When watching something, the observation will change from different perspectives.
-That’s why when measuring length, we always want to read directly above the ruler.
+That’s why when measuring length, we always want to read directly above a referencing ruler.

 After calibration, type ‘d’ or ‘kbalance’ to validate the calibration.
 It will result in Bittle symmetrically moving its limbs between rest and stand state.